There is one perk about volunteering with ILP that many people don't know about until they have already served abroad with our program.

 It's pretty simple!
 If you do well on your first semester, you are a good candidate to apply for a head teacher position.

-Keep in mind there are far fewer head teacher positions than volunteer positions and the positions are given based of qualifications (and not first-come-first-serve).
-Head teacher positions are competitive and interviews are held, similar to a job application.
-Applying early is always a good idea.
+Keep in mind there are far fewer head teacher positions than volunteer positions and the positions are given based off of qualifications.
+Head teacher positions are competitive and interviews are held, similar to a job application, so applying early is always a good idea.
 You can even apply to be a head teacher in the middle of your first ILP semester (More about when to apply as a head teacher right here.)

 But — If you are interested in applying now, click below: